Parameterized and Approximation Complexity of Partial VC Dimension: Conclusion

 \fullversion{It would be interesting to settle the parameterized complexity of \NEQCLkl (for the natural parameter $k$, or equivalently, $\ell$) for neighborhood hypergraphs of certain graph classes such as planar graphs, line graphs or interval graphs.
 Indeed the problem remains NP-hard for these cases.
 Also, can one extend Theorem~\ref{thm:boundeddegree} to general hypergraphs, that is, is the problem FPT when restricted to hypergraphs of bounded maximum degree or hyperedge size?}

 The probably most intriguing open question seems to be the approximation complexity of \MaxNEQCL.
-In particular, does the problem admit a constant-factor approximation algorithm?
-As a first step, one could determine whether such an approximation algorithm exists in superpolynomial time, or on special subclasses such as neighborhood hypergraphs of specific graphs.
+As a first step to solve this question, one could determine whether such an approximation algorithm exists in superpolynomial time, or on special subclasses such as neighborhood hypergraphs of specific graphs.
 We have seen that there exist polynomial-time approximation algorithms with a sublinear ratio for special cases; does one exist in the general case?

+Finally, we remark that a recent paper~\cite{inapproxVCDIM} shows that if \MaxVCDIM admits a $(2-o(1))$-approximation algorithm in time less than $n^{\log^{1-o(1)} n}$ (with $n$ the input size), then \textsc{$3$-Sat} on $N$ variables can be solved by a Monte-Carlo type algorithm with success probability $2/3$ and running in time $2^{o(N)}$ (contradicting the "randomized Exponential Time Hypothesis" conjecture, rETH).
+In Theorem~\ref{thm:VCDIM-inapprox}, we prove that a $2$-approximation algorithm for \MaxNEQCL would imply a $(2-o(1))$-approximation algorithm for \MaxVCDIM (with randomized polynomial time overhead).
+Unfortunately, our $o(1)$ seems to be smaller than the $o(1)$ from~\cite{inapproxVCDIM}, therefore we cannot apply their result directly.
+Thus, we leave it as an open problem whether one can rule out a $2$-approximation algorithm for \MaxNEQCL assuming the rETH (or some other complexity theory conjecture).